ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 ### VSIs for Veeam
 {: #veeamvm_overview-specs-vsi}

-The following components are included if you deploy Veeam 11 as a single public Windows VSI:
+The following components are included if you deploy Veeam as a single public Windows VSI:

-* Single VSI with Veeam Backup and Replication 11 OS Add-on and Veeam Availability Suite 11
+* Single VSI with Veeam Backup and Replication 12 OS Add-on and Veeam Availability Suite™ 12
 * Windows Server 2019 Standard Edition (64-bit)
 * 4 x 2.0 GHz Cores
 * 8 CPUs, 32 GB RAM